 If the centre is not close to where you live, you will not be allowed to sit the test and you will not get a refund.

 How do I book my British citizenship test?

 Book the test online at least 3 days in advance of the date you want to take it.
-In order to book, you will need to provide a valid email address, debit or credit card and an acceptable form of id, ie:
+In order to book, you will need to provide a valid email address, debit or credit card and an acceptable form of ID:

-- UK photocard driving licence – full or provisional
+- UK photocard driving licence – full or provisional; or

-- convention travel document (CTD), certificate of identity document (CID) or stateless person document (SPD)
+- convention travel document (CTD), certificate of identity document (CID) or stateless person document (SPD); or

-- immigration status document endorsed with a UK residence permit that has a photo – it can be out of date
+- immigration status document endorsed with a UK residence permit that has a photo; or

 What happens if I pass the test?